A week or so after Christmas, a heavy package arrived in the mail.

 To write notes to ourselves and to one another, reminding us of the story we’re all apart of.

-If we don’t do this, and don’t do so humbly and with our whole hearts, we give ourselves, and our friends, no good reason not to throw the story right in the trash.
+But if we don’t do this, and don’t do so humbly and with our whole hearts, we leave ourselves, and our friends, without a good reason not to throw the book right in the trash.